First Bridge ETF landscape & risk report (Part 6 of 6)

 Shutdown Risk: Large Number of Sub-Scale ETFs

 Though ETF assets in the US have been growing, the most successful funds account for a majority of the assets.
-Currently, 47% of ETFs in the US are sub-scale (
+Currently, 47% of ETFs in the US are sub-scale (<$75M in assets) and cumulatively they account for < 1% of assets, putting them at risk of shutdown.

 Source: First Bridge global ETF database; Data as of Nov 29, 2013